unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 ## Martineztown and the New Boom

  Gaining statehood in 1912, New Mexico experienced an economic surgance as electricity was sweeping the nation.
 Companies like the *Albuquerque Gas & Electric Company* partnered with lumber companies like the *Sawmill Power Plant*, which provided the city with continuous electricity.[^HistoryofPNM] Lured by cheap prices and work, families descended upon Martineztown turning the prime farm land into a new urban center.
-However, posperity would not be felt for long as the Stock Market Crash of 1929 and the Dust Bowl of 1930's put New Mexico in econimic ruin.[^OnlyinYourState]
+However, posperity would not be felt for long as the Stock Market Crash of 1929 and the Dust Bowl of the 1930's put New Mexico in econimic ruin.[^OnlyinYourState]

 {% include aside.html
   class="pullquote"